≡ Menu

 * Nio’s fiscal year begins on Jan 1 and ends on Dec 31.

-Apart from being unprofitable, Nio also is having very poor cash flow.
+Apart from being unprofitable, Nio also has very poor cash flow.

-Therefore, the cash dividend is totally out of the question for Nio Inc when it has been burning more cash than it can produce.
+Therefore, a cash dividend is completely out of the question for Nio Inc when it has been burning more cash than it can generate.

 Growing Debt Levels